-To ensure that the impacts of climate change on the natural environment, including ensuring that new and existing development is not at risk of flooding or detrimental to flooding elsewhere and to ensure pollution control and protection of controlled waters leads to key water resources being maintained for the future for economic, social or environmental benefits.
+To ensure that the impacts of climate change on the natural environment are taken into account, so, including ensuring that new and existing development is not at risk of flooding or detrimental to flooding elsewhere and to ensure pollution control and protection of controlled waters leads to key water resources being maintained for the future for economic, social or environmental benefits.

-To encourage protection and enhancement of the Cannock Chase Area of Outstanding Natural Beauty and to the Cannock Chase to Sutton Park Biodiversity Enhancement Area.
+To encourage protection and enhancement of landscape character including the Cannock Chase Area of Outstanding Natural Beauty and to the Cannock Chase to Sutton Park Biodiversity Enhancement Area.